MrFriendCS/H-CS/docs/H-CS-SDD.md

 **Note:** Only strings can be written to a file, anything else must be cast to a string.

 Open the file that will hold the data, in write mode.
-If the file does not exist it will be created, but if it does exist it will be overwritten.
+If the file exists it will be overwritten, otherwise it will be created.

 ``` python
 file = open("newPeople.csv", "w")